Itheum/architecture-diagrams/live_whitepaper.md

 **3) Stake/Bond $ITHEUM to create a new Data Coalition (DC) (which is governed by a DAO)**

-By doing so; you receive relative voting rights in return to manage the operation of the Data Coalition DAO (DC DAO).
-Staked $ITHEUM goes into the "DC Fund Pool" - which is then used for arbitration and dispute resolution in contentious sales of data.
+By doing so, you receive relative voting rights to manage the operation of the Data Coalition DAO (DC DAO).
+Staked $ITHEUM goes into the "DC Fund Pool", which is then used for arbitration and dispute resolution in contentious data sales.
 The DC DOA votes on "Motions" related to the bulk sale of data via the DC.

-The following parties can Stake/Bond $ITHEUM:
+The following parties can stake/bond $ITHEUM:

-- Board Members will bond $ITHEUM to flag their commitment to the DC and to act in the best interest of the Members.
+- Board Members will bond $ITHEUM to flag their commitment to the DC and act in the best interest of the Members.
 The bond is locked in until the Board Member leaves the DC.

 - Data Creators or Contributors (called Members) can link their data to a DC and also stake some $ITHEUM to flag that they have a genuine interest in supplying good quality data to the DC.

 - Anyone (even those who do not want to provide data themselves) can stake $ITHEUM into an existing DC DAO.
-They do this by becoming a "data quality verifier" (resulting in a Crowd-Sourced Data Curation dynamic), effectively also signaling the "genuineness/credibility" of a Data Coalition (similar to how the credibility of a node validator in a Delegated Proof-of-stake (DPOS) system gets signaled by the community who delegates their stake with them).
+You can do this by becoming a "data quality verifier" (resulting in a Crowd-Sourced Data Curation dynamic), effectively also signaling the "genuineness/credibility" of a Data Coalition (similar to how the credibility of a node validator in a Delegated Proof-of-stake (DPOS) system gets signaled by the community who delegates their stake with them).
 Everyone who stakes/bonds $ITHEUM is incentivized relative to their role and stake and earns micropayments after each trade is finalized.
 Learn more about the [Data Coalition DAO design here](#data-coalitions-1)

 ---